-There are only seven known species of sea turtle existing today and six of these are found around Australian waters.
+There are only 7 known species of sea turtle existing today and 6 of these are found around Australian waters.
 They are the green sea turtle, the loggerhead, the olive ridley, the hawksbill, the flatback, and the leatherback turtles.
 Most sea turtles are found in warmer, tropical ocean waters and thus they are predominantly found in northern Australian waters.
-Read more about these fascinating critters.

 First the Stats…

 1.)
 Their diet typically consists of jellyfish, seaweed, shrimp, crabs, sponges, snails, algae, and mollusks.